AltaPay/plugin-magento2-community/wiki.md

 ## Providing error logs to support team

-It is recommended to provide as much information as possible to support team.

-**You can find the logs from the below path:**
+You can find the logs from the below path:

 **Debug logs:** ```<install_directory>/var/log/debug.log```